chirayuvg/5th-sem-carrental-dbms-miniproject-vtu/README.md

 To get started we need to first install XAMPP server and related modules for the python-flask

-To install XAMPP server for the LINUX/WINDOWS/MAC https://www.apachefriends.org/
+To install XAMPP server for the LINUX/WINDOWS/MAC visit https://www.apachefriends.org/

 To run the provided Flask application, you'll need to install the following modules: